-- 7. Next we will create the windsock and its pole.
-Return to "Simple Objects" and choose "Pole."
+7. Next we will create the windsock and its pole.
+Return to "Simple Objects" and choose "New" and then "Pole."
 Then select the correct width and height (in meters).
 The File Name and Path should fill in automatically.
-Make sure you save. - 8.
+Make sure you save.